Essex North Shore Agricultural and Technical High School

 Essex North Shore Agricultural and Technical School (Essex Tech) is an agricultural and technical high school located in Hathorne section of Danvers, Massachusetts, United States.
-Opening in September 2014, Essex Technical High School succeeded North Shore Technical High School in Middleton, Massachusetts, Essex Agricultural High School in Danvers, Massachusetts, and the vocational programs at Peabody Veterans Memorial High School.
+Opened in September 2014, Essex Technical High School succeeded North Shore Technical High School in Middleton, Massachusetts, Essex Agricultural High School in Danvers, Massachusetts, and the vocational programs at Peabody Veterans Memorial High School.

 History

 Essex Aggie was founded in 1913 on land the County of Essex purchased and established the "Essex Agricultural School".
 The farm was called Maplewood.
 At one time land was owned by John Putnam, son of the emigrant.
 Since then it has expanded.
 In 2014, it merged with North Shore Technical High School and took the CTE programs from Peabody Veterans Memorial High School due to financial issues, so they could expand by having more up-to-date and refined facilities and working areas.
 The new school was known as Essex Technical High School.
 On Thursday, March 15, 2018, the School Committee voted to change the name of the school from Essex Technical High School to Essex North Shore Agricultural and Technical School (ENSATS).
 The decision was made after many key stakeholders weighed in; including parents, students, state representatives, and other community members.